 The mission serves to boost the nation's technological and scientific sectors, also because the United Arab Emirates are looking for an economic model capable of supporting them beyond their oil wealth.

-Mars 'Hope': the first interplanetary spacecraft of the United Arab Emirates
+Mars 'Hope': The UAE's first interplanetary spacecraft

 Auspicious moment